davidbenja87/BigLake/Repo/DZ-200/Azure Sql Database.md

    #### Dynamic Data Masking

-   DDM is a feature available in Sql server and Azure sql database.
+   DDM is a feature available in Sql server , Azure sql database & Azure synapse analytics.

    It protects sensitive information in the table without modifying the underlying data.
 This means it masks the data in the query result.